 Procedure on concentrations

-The CPA has the following powers of decisions:
+The CPA has the following decision-making powers:

 When a notified concentration is not incompatible with the Competition Act, the CPA issues a decision declaring the concentration is compatible with the competition rules.
 This decision might also include remedies proposed by the notifying parties during the appraisal procedure which eliminate any serious doubts about compatibility of the concentration with the competition rules.

 When a notified concentration is incompatible with the Competition Act, the CPA issues a decision declaring the concentration is incompatible with the competition rules.
 The CPA may attach additional measures to its decision that aim to eliminate the effects of a prohibited concentration that have already occurred.
 The Competition Act provides several examples of such measures: the de-merger of undertakings and the disposition of all interests acquired.

 The CPA issues the decisions referred to above within 60 working days of the date on which the order to commence the procedure was issued.
 This time limit is extended by 15 working days in cases where the notifying parties offer remedies.

 Prior to issuing a decision declaring a concentration is incompatible with the Competition Act, the CPA must send to the notifying parties a statement of its objections in which it states its findings and sets a deadline by which the notifying parties must respond to these objections.

 The CPA can revoke a decision finding a concentration compatible with the competition rules within:

 - 3 years following the issue of the decision in cases where the decision was based on the incorrect, incomplete or misleading information provided by one of the undertakings concerned; or